Precise Dynamics of Diagonal Linear Networks: A Unifying Analysis by Dynamical Mean-Field Theory: DETAILS OF THE RIGOROUS THEORY

 Consider the following flow for $\btheta\in\reals^{d\times k}$, denoted as $\mathfrak{F}\coloneqq \mathfrak{F}(\btheta(0),\bz,\delta,\ell,w,p)$.

 Here, the functions $\ell_t,p_t,w_t$ are applied row-wise.

-This flow is a generalization of the one defined in \citet{celentano2021high}.
-Our generalized flow allows row-wise reparametrization of the parameter $\btheta$ through the function $w_t$ and more general post-processing of the gradient $\bg$ through the function $p_t$.
+This flow is a generalization of the one defined in \citet{celentano2021highdimensional}.
+Our generalized flow allows row-wise reparameterization of the parameter $\btheta$ through the function $w_t$ and more general post-processing of the gradient $\bg$ through the function $p_t$.

 \paragraph{DMFT Equation.} Given random variables $\theta(0) \in \reals^k$ and $z \in \reals$, we consider the following DMFT equation $\mathfrak{S} \coloneqq \mathfrak{S}(\theta(0),z,\delta,\ell,w,p)$ corresponding to the flow $\mathfrak{F}$, for unknown deterministic functions $\Gamma \colon \reals_{\geq 0} \to \reals$, $R_w,R_\ell,C_w,C_\ell \colon \reals_{\geq 0}^2 \to \reals$ and stochastic processes $\theta,f,g \colon \reals_{\geq 0} \to \reals$.